 Wind Ensemble is available for students in years 7-12.
-This ensemble comprises of flutes (auditioned due to numbers), oboes, clarinets, bass clarinets, bassoons, alto/tenor/baritone saxophones, trumpets, french horns, euphoniums, tubas, electric bass and percussion.
-This ensemble rehearses every Wednesday morning from 7:20 -8:30am
+Auditions are required for all instruments in this ensemble.
+The ensemble comprises of flutes, oboes, clarinets, bass clarinets, bassoons, alto/tenor/baritone saxophones, trumpets, french horns, euphoniums, tubas, electric bass and percussion.
+Rehearsals are every Wednesday morning from 7:20 - 8:30am.